Neethi (1972 film): Plot

 Raja is a rash truck driver who often drives intoxicated.
 One night he stops at a prostitute's house for the night, then awakens late in the morning.
 He drives his truck at breakneck speed in thick fog to make up for lost time, drinking once again.
 He runs over and kills a farmer, but instead of fleeing in a hit and run opportunity, Raja stays to face the consequences.
 He is arrested by police and brought before the court.

-Raja acknowledges his guilt to the judge who knows that he should send him to prison for two years.
+Raja acknowledges his guilt to the judge who knows that he should be sent to prison for two years.
 Instead, the judge is moved by the plight of the farmer's family which includes his widow Seetha, a sister, two young children, a weak father and a blind mother.
 They believe that imprisonment serves no good for the victim or the perpetrator.
 The judge decides to try a novel experiment by forcing Raja to live with the farmer's family and look after their financial needs.
 Horrified, Raja tries in vain to convince the judge to change his ruling.
 Raja is transported to his new "prison" under police protection, where he must meet the hostile villagers.
 The farmer's family abhors his presence and call him a murderer.
-Raja tries to escape from the family the first night, but was apprehended and brought back to the house to serve his time.
+Raja tries to escape from the family the first night, but is apprehended and brought back to the house to serve his time.

 Raja comes to terms with the twist of fate that has forced him to become a subsistence farmer and live under the unforgiving eyes of the farmer's family.
-Over time he starts sincerely working for the family and its interests.
+Over time, he started sincerely working for the family and its interests.
 He meets Radha Jayalalithaa, a happy-go-lucky girl who operates a small bi-scope machine to entertain the village kids.
 They take an instant liking to each other, which blossoms into love.
-He also finds friends amongst the previously hostile villagers Ponnamma.
+He also finds friends among the previously hostile villagers Ponnamma.
 Raja works hard on the family land while protecting it from the clutches of a local landlord R.S.Manohar who has ill-intentioned designs on the land and on the farmer's sister.